-The exterior walls are a mixture of rubble stone, found at the base on the bottom storey at the rear of the building.
-Red brick is used on the main floor of the building.
+The exterior walls are a mixture of rubble stone, found at the base on the bottom storey at the rear of the building, and red brick on the main floor of the building.
 The window and door openings are framed by inset sandstone headers and sills.
 In some locations the openings were bricked in during later interventions to the building.

-A later unsympathetic stucco façade was installed on the front façade.
-The stucco facing should be removed.
-The removal of the unsympathetic stucco will provide further information as to the original cladding and finishes and potentially the original design of the front façade and aid in its rehabilitation.
-Testing will be required to determine the most appropriate method to remove the stucco as well any paint applied to the brick and stone, to see if removal can be carried out without causing significant damage to the masonry behind.
-Intact elements hidden behind later interventions to the front façade should be retained and repaired in-kind as part of the rehabilitation of the front façade.
-Although the original design of the frontage is unknown and is only visible in one oblique photograph, similar frontage designs of the same period, in nearby locations, can be used to produce an appropriate and sympathetic design.
+A later unsympathetic stucco render was installed on the front of the building.
+The stucco should be removed.
+The removal of the unsympathetic stucco may provide further information as to the original cladding and finishes and potentially the original design of the front façade and aid in its rehabilitation.
+Testing will be required to determine the most appropriate method to remove the stucco, as well any paint applied to the brick and stone, to see if removal can be carried out without causing significant damage to the masonry behind.
+Intact elements hidden behind later interventions to the front façade should be retained and repaired inkind.
+Although the original design of the front façade is unknown and is only visible in one oblique photograph, similar frontage designs of buildings of the same period can be used to produce an appropriate and sympathetic design.

-The entire brick and rubble stone structure of the exterior of the building should be condition and extent of repairs required.
-A preliminary review of the masonry indicates that it has been poorly or not maintained and will required significant repairs such as: repointing; replacement of extensively deteriorated masonry units; stitching, patching and possible replacement of stone sills and headers.
-Additional damage may be hidden behind the current stucco cladding on the front elevation of the building, and will require reviews as the removal and replacement/ repair process proceeds.
+The entire brick and rubble stone structure of the exterior of the building should be reviewed to assess the extent of repairs required.
+A preliminary review of the masonry indicates that it has been poorly or not maintained and will require significant repairs such as: repointing; replacement of extensively deteriorated masonry units; stitching, patching and possible replacement of stone sills and headers.
+Additional damage may be hidden behind the current stucco cladding on the front elevation of the building, and will require review as the removal and replacement/repair process proceeds.